Murder of Shawn Seesahai: Sentencing

 Despite not determining which of the boys delivered the fatal stab wound, the judge decided that both boys were responsible for Seesahai's death.
 On 27 September 2024, the two boys were both sentenced to detention at His Majesty's pleasure (i.e. equivalent a life sentence) and will serve a minimum term of eight years and six months in a young offender institution.
 The starting point for the minimum term set by sentencing guidelines was 13 years' detention, but the sentence was adjusted downwards for both boys due to mitigating factors, including their young age and troubled upbringings.
 If the Parole Board is satisfied that they can be released from detention, they will remain on licence for life.

 The perpetrators are the youngest people to be convicted of murder in the United Kingdom since the killing of James Bulger in 1993.
 Given that Sharon Carr, who was the same age as Seesahai's killers when she stabbed Katie Rackliff to death in 1992, was not convicted until age 17, Seesahai's killers are the youngest in the UK to have been convicted of a murder where the weapon used was a knife.

+In December 2024, the Court of Appeal increased the minimum term each of the boy will serve from eight-and-a-half years to 10 years.